A Change in Lifestyle

 Maintaining Your Oasis

-Q: How often should I check my water tank?
+How often should I check my water tank?

-Q: How frequently should I clean my water tank?
+How frequently should I clean my tank?